TyrrellDMB/Cyber-News-Bot-For-Discord/README.md

 # Cyber-News-Bot-For-Discord
-This bot displays latest news from threatpost and posts it into a discord chat of your choosing.
+This bot displays latest news from bleepingcomputer and posts it into a discord chat of your choosing.
 For claricfication it will seem to do nothing at first only when you set a channel and when news is posted.

 Commands: